20 Minutes to More Productivity in Your One-Person Home-Based Business

 The Necessity of Power Working

 We all have those days when the day seems to have blown by and we have very little or nothing to show for it.
-Something didin't happen the way it should and we're not even sure what it was, or wasn't.
-Some have many days in a row like that and it seems when people work in a one person office, it is easier to do than you can imagine.
+Something didn't happen the way it should, and we're not even sure what it was, or wasn't.
+Some have many days in a row like that, and it seems like in a one-person office there are more days like that than you can imagine.